-The Library is here to support you in all your teaching, but we’d like to offer extra help for teaching online in response to COVID-19.
+The Library is here to support you in all your teaching, but we’d like to offer extra help for teaching online.

 We recommend using Leganto reading lists to make it easy for your students to access readings online, particularly from a mobile device.